SigmaQuan/Better-Python-59-Ways/README.md

      indexes.
 Avoid negative stride values if possible.
 - 3. Avoid using start, end and stride together in a single slice.
-If you need all three parameters, consider doing two assignments (one to slice, another to stride) or using islice form itertools built-in module.
+If you need all three parameters, consider doing two assignments (one to slice, another to stride) or using islice from itertools built-in module.

 ### [Item 7: Use list comprehensions instead of map and filter](item_07_list_not_map_filter.py)